svarukala/nivas_blog/content/posts/8-24-2020_CaptureVersionsOfDocumentSetsInSPO/UsingCSOMCaptureVersionsOfDocumentSets.md

 ![ECB Menu on Doc Set](./ecb-menu.png)

-This API is now made access to public through the latest CSOM release.
+This API is now made generally available to everyone through the latest CSOM release.
 Glad to share that I personally worked on a Design Change Request (DCR) to get this approved from Product Group.
 DCR is our internal process to make a business justification with enough evidence that a certain feature is needed/modified etc. That's one of the many ways Product Group takes feedback from field broadening our impact in this role as a Premier Field Engineer (or Customer Engineer).

 Here are short snippets of C# sample code that shows how the CSOM code works.

-Below are the links to the PowerShell scripts for reuse:

-Start with basic CSOM: Authenticate and then get a site title.
+Start with basic CSOM.
+Authenticate and then get a site title:
 ```csharp
 string userName = "userid@Contoso.OnMicrosoft.com";
 SecureString password = ConvertToSecureString("secretpassword");